NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/expressions/edit-expressions.md

 ## Expression Editor

-The **Expression Editor** is a text-only interface for defining rule expressions that supports the entire specification of Cloudflare's [Rules language](/ruleset-engine/rules-language/), including parentheses as grouping symbols.
+The **Expression Editor** is a text-only interface for defining rule expressions that supports the entire specification of Khulnasoft's [Rules language](/ruleset-engine/rules-language/), including parentheses as grouping symbols.

 ![The Expression Editor used to enter advanced expressions](/images/ruleset-engine/language/expression-editor.png)